github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment.md

 {% data reusables.classroom.assignments-guide-invite-students-to-assignment %}

-You can see whether a student has joined the classroom and accepted or submitted an assignment in the **All students** tab for the assignment. {% data reusables.classroom.assignments-to-prevent-submission %}
+You can see whether a student has joined the classroom and accepted or submitted an assignment in the **Classroom roster** tab for the assignment.
+You can also link students' {% data variables.product.prodname_dotcom %} aliases to their associated roster identifier and vice versa in this tab. {% data reusables.classroom.assignments-to-prevent-submission %}

 <div class="procedural-image-wrapper">
   <img alt="Individual assignment" class="procedural-image-wrapper" src="/assets/images/help/classroom/assignment-individual-hero.png">
 </div>

+## Monitoring students' progress
+The assignment overview page provides an overview of your assignment acceptances and student progress.
+You may have different summary information based on the configurations of your assignments.

+- **Rostered students**: The number of students on the Classroom's roster.
+- **Added students**: The number of {% data variables.product.prodname_dotcom %} accounts that have accepted the assignment and are not associated with a roster identifier.
+-  **Accepted students**: The number of accounts have accepted this assignment.
+-  **Assignment submissions**: The number of students that have submitted the assignment.
+Submission is triggered at the assignment deadline.
+-  **Passing students**: The number of students currently passing the autograding tests for this assignment.

 ## Next steps